Introduction

 To guide your choice of data sources and of precise data, think about the content and the format of the information you want your blockchain AI Agent to be able to output.

-Here our example will use the Taptools API.
-Taptools is the dominant platform for data about Cardano tokens and NFTs trading as well as wallet tracking.
-Concretely, our Cardano AI Agent will use tools that call endpoints of the Taptools API, and then use and arrange the data to create useful outputs interpretable by the AI Agent.
+In this tutorial we use the TapTools API.
+TapTools is the dominant platform for data about Cardano tokens and NFTs trading as well as wallet tracking.
+Our Cardano AI Agent uses tools that call TapTools API endpoints, then process and format the data to create useful outputs interpretable by the AI Agent.

 To create an advanced blockchain data AI Agent with various capabilities, you will need multiple tools.
-According to the users’ prompt, the AI Agent will use the most appropriate of its tools to answer and execute the required task(s).
+Based on the user’s prompt, the AI Agent will use the most appropriate of its tools to answer and execute the required task(s).
 This leads to some requirements.

 Tools should be :